 2003 — Environmental regulations and consumer outcry help push for full or partial bans on the use of asbestos in 17 countries.

 2005 — Asbestos is banned throughout the European Union, but is still not entirely banned in the United States.

 So, exactly how dangerous is asbestos?

 Asbestos is classified as a known human carcinogen by all major U.S. health organizations.
-In other words, asbestos is universally recognized as a substance that can cause cancer.
+It is universally recognized as a cancer-causing substance.

 Pair this with its fibrous, fragmenting nature, and it makes for a deadly combination.

 When products containing asbestos are disturbed, microscopic fibers are released into the air.
 If inhaled, these fibers can remain trapped in the lungs, which leads to scarring and inflammation.

 Some studies have suggested that asbestos exposure can also be linked to other kinds of cancers, including gastrointestinal and colorectal, as well as an elevated risk for throat, kidney, esophagus, and gallbladder cancers.

 Asbestos minerals are naturally forming and are commonly found in serpentine rock, ultramafic rock, and near fault zones.